scaleoutsystems/fedn/docs/apiclient.rst

    >>> model_id = models[-1]['model']
    >>> validations = client.get_validations(model_id=model_id)

-You can follow the progress of the training in the Studio UI.
+You can follow the progress of the training in the Scaleout Edge UI.

 To run a session using the FedAdam aggregator using custom hyperparamters: